 Take care of your operation and it will take care of you.
 Maintaining your farm operation by keeping track of important financial information, deadlines, and resources will help you grow and protect your business.

-Read more about maintaining your business below or jump to a different section of the farmer's journey.
+Read more about maintaining your business below, get an overview of the beginning farmer's journey, or jump to a different section of the farmer's journey.

 You must file crop acreage reports annually to be eligible for various USDA programs, including crop insurance, safety net, and disaster assistance programs.
 You must report your crop acres after each planting.
 The deadlines to file crop acreage reports vary by crops and by state and county so make sure you stay up to date with deadlines in your area.